 - cooking oil for frying

 - Pat dry boneless bangus using a paper towel.
-Sprinkle the bangus with salt and ground pepper.
+Sprinkle the bangus with salt, ground pepper and flour.
 Set aside.

 (click name link to see complete recipe)